 Having a search engine optimized, well-edited video content can dramatically increase your search engine rankings of your law firm website.
 Google classifies videos to be high-quality content – this means that if your website is rich with video content, it has a higher chance to be in top rankings, allowing you to benefit from the increased visibility and organic traffic.
 However, this does not mean that you should only focus on creating videos and disregard other form of content, as each type has its own importance and should be part of your content marketing strategy

-Video Appeals to Visitors Who is not Interested in Reading Text Content
+Video Appeals to Visitors Who are not Interested in Reading Text Content

 Statistically speaking, a majority of people on the internet give preference to watching a video over reading text-based content.
 This gives you an invaluable opportunity to tap into a market segment that does not want to read lengthy paragraphs, but is interested in watching videos posted on your law firm website.
 Moreover, it provides you with a competitive advantage over law firms that are not utilizing this form of content marketing, allowing you to expand your client base.